Littlest Pet Shop: A World of Our Own: Broadcast

-Littlest Pet Shop: A World of Our Own had its world premiere on TiJi in France on April 9, 2018.
+Littlest Pet Shop: A World of Our Own received its worldwide debut on TiJi in France on April 9, 2018.
 The series later debuted on Discovery Family in the United States on April 14, 2018.

 The series has premiered on Treehouse TV in Canada on June 2, 2018.
 It started premiering on Pop in the United Kingdom and Ireland on September 3.
 It premiered on 9Go! in Australia on October 5.
 In 2020, the series premiered on e.tv in South Africa.
 It premiered on Discovery Kids in Latin America and Brazil in July 7.

+Reruns on Discovery Family ended in November 2023.

 Reception

 Emily Ashby of Common Sense Media rated Littlest Pet Shop: A World of Our Own a 2 out of 5 stars, stating that the series "does little to challenge the notion that it's an extended commercial for the brand," and claims that the stories are formulaic and the characters are mostly one-dimensional."